 The Journal is CAMP’s official journal and forum for articles on historical installations and military biography.
 This fully illustrated and footnoted publication contains in-depth monographs on military history.

-NEW: Now available for download are a listing of articles from Vol. 1 to date and an index of authors.
+NEW: Now available for download are a listing of articles from Vol. 1 to date and an index of authors and subjects.
 Click on the links below for each.

 The Journal of America’s Military Past welcomes new authors, especially graduate students or first-time authors and we are always in search of volunteers to write book reviews.
 You do not have to be a member of CAMP to write for us.
-Potential authors should click here to learn more about the Journal format and style.
-For additional information or contact the editor send message to EditorJamp@yahoo.com.
+Potential authors should contact the editor to learn more about the Journal format and style.
+The editor can be contacted by sending an email to EditorJamp@gmail.com.